GitShanks14/Fuzzy-control-inverted-pendulum/README.md

 # Fuzzy-control-inverted-pendulum

 This repository contains the codes written for the course project of INSTR F343: Industrial Instrumentation & Control.
+The project is titled "Fuzzy control of inverted pendulum system".

 ## Course details:
 2nd semester 2021-22 </br>